xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

 - [#66] - due to a partial implementation,
-  installing packages that were not published in the npmjs.com repository, directly from Git or local files, failed; fixed
+  installing packages that were not published in the npmjs.com repository, directly from Git, GitHub, GitLab, archive or local files, failed; fixed
 - [#72] - installing standalone packages was done by directly copying the content locally; for consistency reasons,the behaviour was changed, the content is now also